11 Workout Moves You Can Do With Everyday Objects You Have at Home

 This move works your legs, glutes, and abs.
 Kloots suggests thinking of your countertop as a ballet barre.
 With your left hand holding on to the counter, take your right leg behind in a curtsy position, squeezing your inner thighs as you squat with your left leg.
 As you lift up, bring your right knee up and around to tap the counter as you pivot to face the counter.
 Pause, and then repeat.
 Do 30 reps on each side.

 “This move works your arms, abs, and legs,” says Kloots.
 Stand facing the counter about arms’ length away.
 Lean forward and place your hands on the counter edge, shoulder-width apart; you should be in an upright plank position.
 Lower your chest toward the counter to do a push up; as you come down, bring your right knee forward, engaging your abs.
 Pause and then repeat.
 Do 30 reps on each side.

 (Related: 4 Key Body Parts You Should Exercise Now)

 Here’s a fun one that works your glutes and hamstrings.
 If you have a high oven door handle or towel rack, place your hands on it shoulder width apart; slightly bend your knees and tuck your hips to start.
 Lift your left knee into your chest, then lean forward and extend your left leg back behind you.
 Return to the starting position and repeat.
 Do 30 reps on each side.

 Work your triceps with these pan tips.
-(This workout is a great exercise for arms!)
 Hold your largest pan by its handle overhead with both hands.
 Keeping your elbows in and forward, slowly drop the pan behind your head and then lift back up again.
 Do 30 reps.

 Work your legs with this move: Place your hands on the top of a step ladder and step up with your left leg, then the right.
 Jump down with both feet at the same time with your legs wider than shoulder-width apart.
 Do 30 reps starting with the right foot and 30 starting with the left.